0xRose/Rose-Stealer_old/README.md

 ## Important

-### This is for educational purposes only, use at your own risk.
+### This is for educational purposes only.
+Use at your own risk.
 I am not responsible for any of your actions!

 <p align="center"><a href="#top">Back to Top</a></p>